lantunes/chemgrams/README.md

 Chemgrams are N-gram language models of [DeepSMILES](https://chemrxiv.org/articles/DeepSMILES_An_Adaptation_of_SMILES_for_Use_in_Machine-Learning_of_Chemical_Structures/7097960/1) _(N. O'Boyle, 2018)_, a SMILES-like syntax.
 Chemgrams can be combined with Monte Carlo Tree Search (MCTS) to search chemical space for molecules with desired properties.
 Chemgrams also refers to this Python software library.
+The [KenLM](https://kheafield.com/code/kenlm/) toolkit is used for rapid language model estimation and sampling.

 Chemgrams has been compared to existing, state-of-the-art methods for generating novel molecules with desired properties, such as [ChemTS](https://arxiv.org/abs/1710.00616) _(K. Tsuda et al., 2017)_, and